django-oscar/django-oscar/docs/source/internals/getting_started.rst

 Search backend
 ==============
-If you're happy with basic search for now, you can just use Haystack's simple
+If you're happy with basic search for now, you can just add Haystack's simple backend to the ``HAYSTACK_CONNECTIONS`` option in your Django settings:
-backend:

 .. code-block:: django